International-IT-projects/writing/README.md

 ### Knowledge

 Each action may increase your knowledge.
 Higher knowledge will lessen your burden, thus lessen stamina cost of action.
+Some actions can not be made without proper knowledge.
+(Such as HA, some patches)

 ### Time